Public Policy Positions

 The American Lung Association fights for policies that improve lung health, reduce tobacco use and clean up air pollution.
 Our public policy positions on lung health and other issues direct our public policy advocacy efforts.
 Read more about our positions.

-See our public policy positions on protecting public health through energy used for electricity generation, transportation, and residential, commercial and industrial uses.
-Approved June 2015.
+See our public policy positions on protecting public health through energy used for electricity generation, transportation, and residential, commercial and industrial uses and transportation.
+Approved June 2019.

-Indoor and outdoor air pollution affects the health of everyone in this country.
+Indoor and outdoor air pollution and climate change affects the health of everyone in this country.
 See our public policy positions on protecting public health from these threats.
-Approved June 2012.
+Approved June 2019.

 Lung cancer, asthma and chronic obstructive pulmonary disease (COPD) cause thousands of people and their loved ones to suffer daily.
 See our public policy positions on these and other lung health issues.
 Approved October 2015.